-Everything you need to know for travelling in Sweden as a family!
+Everything you need to know for a visit to Sweden as a family!

-Not that people have anything against Sweden or Norway.
+Not that people have anything against a visit to Sweden or Norway.
 People like them, and certainly envy their properly run countries.
 It’s just that no one, except for a few adventure sport enthusiasts, think of this as a place to spend a family holiday.

 And a right shame it is too, because they are pretty wonderful.